-Local Springfield businessman, Jim Mauldin, discovered an interest in “new American” immigrants especially after serving in Europe during World War II.
-Working with several agencies, Mr. Mauldin was able to capture the story of immigrants to Springfield, Missouri with a voluntary story recorders or keepers.
-Printed stories can be found with the Springfield-Greene County Library District, Drury University and inside the Springfield-Greene County Botanical Center Library.
+After serving in Europe in World War II, Springfield businessman Jim Mauldin became interested in immigrants and what brought them to the United States.
+Working with several agencies, Mr. Mauldin launched the Ethnic Life Stories Project in 2000, pairing local immigrants to Springfield with a voluntary story keeper, who helped catalogue extensive life stories and photos.
+These stories may be found through the Springfield-Greene County Library District, Drury University and inside the Springfield-Greene County Botanical Center Library.

 In 2012, the life stories took a new form as the Ethnic Trail of Trees was planted along the northern edge of the park.
 A row of black gum trees, selected for their colorful array of autumn leaves, lines the road that leads to Mizumoto Japanese Stroll Garden and the Grey/Campbell Farmstead.
 Pause and admire these young trees, and pondering the stories of immigration and perseverence they mark.
 A good place to start is at the colorful Adirondak chairs in the park's northwest corner.